pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1239 Jupyter Notebook

+Today I was practice Python using Jupyter netbook reading and filtering some CSV files, I want to learn how to apply data analysis to CSV files and how to use Python to read for example a database and update the data to do more flexible in the way in which we can analyze the database using queries.

 ##### Day 1238 PERT Methodology

 I read about this methodology when I read the Clean Coder book, today I need to review again because don't remember how to estimate software tasks good.
 I have some bad estimations in the work and I need to fix this.